mattclay/ansible-hacking/README.md

 NOTE: This script must be run as root, except when using brew.

-## test-bootstrap.sh
+## lxc-bootstrap.sh
-Bootstrap a new LXD container and run tests on the container.
+Run bootstrap.sh in a new LXD container.

-## run-test-bootstrap.sh
+## lxc-parallel.sh
-Run bootstrap tests on the specified LXD images in parallel.
+Run lxc-bootstrap.sh on LXD images in parallel.

 ## osx-parallels-test.sh
 Start a new Parallels VM for a specific version of OS X.